 The checks listed in "Wing", "Carriage Structure" and "Landing Gear" in this list should also be performed if a hard landing has been experienced and filed results saved and logged with aircraft logs to maintain airworthiness and SLSA status of your machine.
 Any item showing deformation indicates the aircraft has experienced extreme loads and a qualified mechanic (A&P, LSA Repairman Maintenance or higher) needs to do further analysis before declaring it safe and airworthy.

+Type: Inspection

-Type: 100 Hour or Annual or After Hard Landing Inspection Authorization to Perform:
+Authorization to Perform:

 - LSA Repairman Inspection (only if ELSA)

-- LSA Repairman Maintenance (SLSA or ELSA)
+- LSA Repairman Maintenance (SLSA and ELSA)

 - A&P or higher

 - Repair Station

-Please print these pages and perform the inspection as listed every 100 hours or annually or after hard landing whichever comes first to maintain SLSA status of your aircraft.
+Please print these pages and perform the inspection as listed every 100 hours or annually whichever comes first to maintain SLSA status of your aircraft.

-Condition Inspection Checklist based on FAA FAR 43 Appendix D
+Condition Inspection Checklist based on FAA FAR 43, Appendix D

 Aircraft Make/Model: S/N:

 Engine Make/Model: S/N:

 Wing Make/Model: S/N:

 Date of Inspection:

 TT Airframe:

 TT Engine:

 TT Wing:

-Inspector:
+Inspector

-Check all that apply: Owner Operator Pilot A. LSA Repairman Inspection (only if ELSA) I 100 Hour OR Annual (whichever is less) After Hard Landing &P .SA Repairman Maintenance
+Check all that ap ply:

+Owner Operator Pilot A&P LSA Repairman Inspection (only

+if ELSA)

+LSA Repa airman Mainter ance

+100 hour or Annual (whicheve er is less) or

+After Hard d Landing

-Last Inspection performed:
+Last Inspection performed who en date Hours

-Date: Hours: